White Paper

 Compact comparison visual showing Radiance versus DIALux agreement for key scale-invariant field-shape ratios in the reference room.

-Conventional layouts can work well when room dimensions, fixture dimensions, spacing, and control strategy happen to align.
-But when they do not, uniformity suffers and the room becomes harder to tune.
+Conventional fixture layouts can perform well when room dimensions, fixture spacing, and control strategy happen to line up.
+But in practice, they often don't — and when they don't, light distribution suffers and the room becomes genuinely difficult to tune.

 Explore More Research